ryantd42/NY-Legislative-Git/2023/S2157A-2023/bill.md

   ___________

- Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

  AN ACT to amend  the  vehicle  and  traffic  law,  in  relation  to  the restrictions  on  class  DJ  and  class MJ licenses in the counties of